Digital-Working-Group/dvoice-tracking-qc-system/README.md

 ## REDCap Setup
 1. Select **New Project**.
-2. Under **Project creation option** select *upload a REDCap project XML file*.
+2. For the **Project creation option** select *Upload a REDCap project XML file (CDISC ODM format)*.
 If you would like to use our structure but create your own sample data, use [ProjectStructureExample.REDCAP.xml](redcap_example/ProjectStructureExample.REDCap.xml) or upload with our sample data using [ProjectStructure_with_data.xml](redcap_example/ProjectStructure_with_data.xml).
 3. Click **Create Project**.

 # QC Steps